Patti Smith: Politics and activism

-In March 2003, ten days after the murder of Rachel Corrie, Smith appeared in Austin, Texas and performed an anti-war concert, and subsequently wrote "Peaceable Kingdom", a song inspired by and dedicated to Corrie.
+Ten days after the murder of Rachel Corrie in March 2003, Smith performed an anti-war concert at an Austin, Texas venue, and subsequently wrote "Peaceable Kingdom", a song inspired by and dedicated to Corrie.
 In 2009, in her Meltdown concert in Festival Hall, she paid homage to the Iranians taking part in post-election protests by saying "Where is My Vote?" in a version of the song "People Have the Power".

 In 2015, Smith appeared with Nader, spoke and performed the songs "Wing" and "People Have the Power" during the American Museum of Tort Law convocation ceremony in Winsted, Connecticut.
 In 2016, Smith spoke, read poetry, and performed several songs along with her daughter Jesse at Nader's Breaking Through Power conference at DAR Constitution Hall in Washington, D.C.

 A long-time supporter of Tibet House US, Smith performs annually at their benefit at Carnegie Hall.

 In 2020, Smith contributed signed first-edition copies of her books to the Passages bookshop in Portland, Oregon after the store's valuable first-edition and other books by various authors were stolen in a burglary.
-Smith regards climate change as the predominant issue of our time, and performed at the opening of COP26 in 2021.
+Smith regards climate change as the predominant issue of our time, and she performed at the opening of COP26 in 2021.

-In May 2021, Patti Smith, signed an open letter calling for a boycott of performances in Israel.In a performance at the Capitol Theatre (Port Chester, New York), she said: "I would be lying if I said I wasn't affected by what is happening in the world" referencing the Russian invasion of Ukraine earlier that day.
+In May 2021, Smith signed an open letter calling for a boycott of performances in Israel.
+During a performance at the Capitol Theatre (Port Chester, New York), she said: "I would be lying if I said I wasn't affected by what is happening in the world", referencing the Russian invasion of Ukraine earlier that day.
 "This is what I heard in my sleep and goes through my head all day all night long like a tragic hit song.
 A raw translation of the Ukrainian anthem that the people are singing through defiant tears", she wrote on Instagram on March 6, 2022.